Oliver Drake (baseball)

-Oliver Gardner Drake (born January 13, 1987) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles, Milwaukee Brewers, Cleveland Indians, Los Angeles Angels, Toronto Blue Jays, Minnesota Twins, and Tampa Bay Rays.
-In 2018, he became the first to play for five MLB teams in a single season.
+Oliver Gardner Drake (born January 13, 1987) is an American former professional baseball pitcher.
+He has played in Major League Baseball (MLB) for the Baltimore Orioles, Milwaukee Brewers, Cleveland Guardians, Los Angeles Angels, Toronto Blue Jays, Minnesota Twins and Tampa Bay Rays.

 Amateur career

 Drake is a graduate of Northfield Mount Hermon School in Western Massachusetts, earning letters in baseball and hockey while a student there.
 He was a first-team All-CNEPSL as a junior and a senior, winning the Thompson Blanket, Ralph E. Jillson and Nettie M. Johnson Memorial awards as the latter.

 After high school, Drake attended the United States Naval Academy and played for the Navy Midshipmen baseball team.
 He had one of the best freshman pitching seasons in school history, going 3–3 with a 3.22 earned run average (ERA).
 He went 6–3 with a 3.70 ERA as a sophomore, having an 8.74 strikeout-to-walk ratio.

-After two years at Navy, Drake was drafted in the 43rd round (1,286th overall) of the 2008 M by the Orioles.
+After two years at Navy, Drake was drafted in the 43rd round (1,286th overall) of the 2008 MLB Draft by the Baltimore Orioles.